A summary of the proposed changes to EMIR that are expected to come into effect in Q1/Q2 2019.

 The determination for whether an entity is an FC or an SFC would be made using the same clearing thresholds that apply to non-financial counterparties1.
 However, the determination would only need to be made once a year and the Commission Proposal, which is supported by the Council, suggests a determination based on the aggregate month-end average for March, April and May.

-There remains some disagreement as to whether the annual determination is mandatory for all FCs or whether FCs can dispense with the annual determination by essentially “opting up” to full FC status by a one-time notification to ESMA and its national competent authority.
+There remains some disagreement as to whether the annual determination is mandatory for all FCs or whether FCs can dispense with the annual determination by essentially “opting up” to full FC status by a one-time notification to the European Securities and Markets Authority (ESMA) and its national competent authority.
 Given that Category 1 and 2 FCs should already have put in place clearing arrangements in order to comply with the current EMIR requirements, a mandatory annual determination would merely add a new administrative burden, so it is hoped that the latter approach will be adopted.

 Determination of non-financial counterparty clearing threshold